chanzuckerberg/cellxgene-census/api/r/cellxgene.census/README.md

 ### Example `Seurat` and `SingleCellExperiment` query

-The following creates an `Seurat` object on-demand with all sympathetic neurons in Census and filtering only for the genes `ENSG00000161798`, `ENSG00000188229`.
+The following creates a `Seurat` object on-demand with all sympathetic neurons in Census and filtering only for the genes `ENSG00000161798`, `ENSG00000188229`.

 ```r
 library("cellxgene.census")